 After the sauce is almost set, add the rest of the ingredients and mix.

 Now comes the time to mix with the rest of the ingredients.
 They must be mixed in when the sauce is almost set.
 This way they will adhere to the gelatin, and they will be evenly distributed.
 If you add them when the sauce is still in its liquid state, they will float to the top and stay there.

 Fold the pineapple into the cold cranberry sauce, gently mixing it well.
 Add a little of the pineapple juice, not all of it.

 Add all the other ingredients one by one until they are well incorporated into that beautiful red mush.

-After everything is mixed well, pour it into a nice mold and place it back in the refrigerator.
+After everything is mixed well, pour it into a nice mould and place it back in the refrigerator.
 Allow it to set completely.
 It should be left in overnight.

-When you are ready to serve it, take the mold out of the refrigerator and let it rest in a warm bath for a just a few minutes and only a few minutes.
-This will allow the gelatin to loosen easily from the mold.
+When you are ready to serve it, take the mould out of the refrigerator and let it rest in a warm bath for a just a few minutes and only a few minutes.
+This will allow the gelatin to loosen easily from the mould.
 If it stays in the hot water a little too long, it will start to liquefy.

-Place a serving plate on top of the mold and carefully invert the salad onto the plate.
-Now you will unmold your creation: give it a gentle shake and you will see that you will be able to pull the mold away from the gelatin.
+Place a serving plate on top of the mould and carefully invert the salad onto the plate.
+Now you will unmold your creation: give it a gentle shake, and you will see that you will be able to pull the mould away from the gelatin.
 It will look beautiful!
 You can decorate your serving plate with some greens or with additional fruit.

-If you will not serve this right away, you can plate it a little while before dinner and then place it back in the refrigerator until it's time to bring it to the table.
+If you do not serve this right away, you can plate it a short while before dinner and then place it back in the refrigerator until it's time to bring it to the table.

 I decorated with mums from my garden and with kumquats.
-One of my favorite colors for mums, white with a blush of purple!
+One of my favourite colours for mums, white with a blush of purple!
 Who can resist that?